NixOS/rfcs/rfcs/0042-config-option.md

 ## Part 1: Structural `settings` instead of stringly `extraConfig`
 [part1]: #part-1-structural-settings-instead-of-stringly-extraconfig

 NixOS modules often use stringly-typed options like `extraConfig` to allow specifying extra settings in addition to the default ones.
 This has multiple disadvantages: The defaults can't be changed, multiple values might not get merged properly, inspection of it is almost impossible because it's an opaque string and more.
-The first part of this RFC aims to solve such problems by discouraging such options and instead to use a `settings` option which encodes the modules configuration file as a structural generic Nix value.
+The first part of this RFC aims to discourage such options and proposes generic `settings` options instead, which can encode the modules configuration file as a structural Nix value.
 Here is an example showcasing some advantages:

 ```nix
 {